laksmiariyani9/IT-Spesialist-Data-Analytics-Part-1/README.md

 - Purpose of Data Aggregation: Aggregating data aims to combine and summarize information to reveal patterns, trends, and statistical insights.

 - Common Practices:
-  - Grouping:
+  - Grouping
     - Group data based on one or more variables to perform operations within each group.
       _# Grouping DataFrame by a column and calculating the mean using Pandas grouped_df = df.groupby('column_name').mean()_

-  - Joining/Merging:
+  - Joining/Merging
     - Combine data from multiple sources based on common columns or keys.
       _# Joining two DataFrames based on a common column using Pandas merged_df = pd.merge(df1, df2, on='common_column')_

-  - Summarizing:
+  - Summarizing
     - Calculate summary statistics such as mean, median, sum, etc., for the entire dataset or within groups.
       _# Calculating the sum of a column in a DataFrame using Pandas column_sum = df['column_name'].sum()_

-  - Pivoting:
+  - Pivoting
     - Restructure the dataset by changing the orientation of the data based on rows and columns.
       _# Pivoting DataFrame to create a pivot table using Pandas pivot_table = df.pivot_table(index='row_column', columns='column_column', values='value_column', aggfunc='sum')_